xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- bug(gil)   Fixed direction of colors for a reversed Marquee.
     -- enh(gil)   Allow Morph endpoint selections using left and right click and drag.
     -- bug(gil)   Improve acceleration for Morph, Fan, Galaxy, and Shockwave.
 Values 1, 2, -1, and -2 were broken.
     -- bug(gil)   Fix a node rendering bug when clicking on effects next to the end of Marquee effects.